StevenLaczko/MIPS/README.md

 # MIPS
 An instruction level MIPS simulator written in Java.
-This program simulates a simple,
+This program simulates a MIPS processor with a limited instruction set and without pipelining.

 # Usage
-Must have java 16 installed.
+> Must have java 16 installed.
-Open commandline, cd to /MIPS/out/production
+> Open commandline, cd to /MIPS/out/production
-Then enter: java io.github.stevenlaczko.Main
+> Then enter: java io.github.stevenlaczko.Main

 In the bottom of the directory you will find input and output folders.
 Place an instructions file (one byte per line) in the input folder called Instructions.txt